L I V I N G

 In practical terms, from September 2025 onward, the base daycare fee at licensed facilities in Tokyo is effectively free for all ages 0–5 (meal ingredient fees, transportation, and other actual costs are still charged separately).

 For unlicensed facilities, fees are set by each facility and anything above national or Tokyo subsidies is out-of-pocket.
-Some wards add their own subsidies for Tokyo-certified daycare — Nakano Ward, for example, subsidizes up to ¥70,000 per month.
+Some wards add their own subsidies for Tokyo-certified daycare — Nakano Ward, for example, has a subsidy cap of ¥70,000 per month (covering the difference between actual fees and what licensed daycare would cost).

 Multilingual Support for Foreign Families

-The Japanese-only paperwork is a real barrier, but support exists.
+The paperwork is entirely in Japanese, but support exists.

 Tokyo Multilingual Consultation Navi (TMC Navi)